News

 Please join me and fellow members of the Haitian Studies Association for this free screening of a film about the first US occupation of Haiti, inspired by Professor Yveline Alexis’s award-winning book, Haiti Fights Back.

-Check out my class at The Writing Barn, which is scheduled for September 17.
+Check out my class at The Writing Barn, which was scheduled for September 17.

 For National Poetry Month, we at Diverse Verse are sharing our #LoveLetterstoPoetry.
 Come visit every day and enjoy.
 My most recent contribution focuses on Anne Spencer and her poem: “Earth, I Thank You.”
 My first contribution, which was included in the Rhodes Connect Weekly Digest, focuses on Lucille Clifton, Earth Day, and my forthcoming poetry anthology from Chronicle Books.